Antispam protection

 SpamAssassin

-This filter performs heuristic analysis.
-Defines a fixed set of rules (usually the presence of a word or phrase) that are detected in mails.
-This set is fixed; it can only be changed manually by the administrator (all-faculty) or the user (for his address).
-Each rule is assigned a weight (real number).
-A positive weight indicates phenomena that are characteristic of spam, a negative weight indicates phenomena that are typical of regular mail.
-The sum of the weights of all the rules that mail complies with is called a score.
-If the score is greater than a certain threshold, mail is marked as spam and does not enter the dSpam check process at all.
+This filter performs a heuristic analysis.
+It defines a fixed set of rules (usually the presence of a word or phrase) that are checked for in emails.
+This set is fixed; it can only be changed manually by the administrator (with faculty-wide validity) or by the user (with validity for their address).
+Each rule is assigned a weight (a real number).
+A positive weight indicates phenomena that are characteristic of spam, a negative weight indicates phenomena that are characteristic of regular mail.
+The sum of the weights of all the rules that the mail satisfies is called the score.
+If the score is greater than a certain threshold, the mail is marked as spam and does not enter the dSpam checking process at all.

 X-Spam-Status